JayBhadiyadra/FitnessBot/README.md

 - **Validation**: All inputs are validated in real-time (positive numbers, valid ranges, required fields)
 - **Plan Modifications**: Users can modify plans through natural conversation - LLM suggests alternatives based on the actual plan data

+## Note
+- I have integrated the LnagChain agent in saperate branch but that is not working proper in free api so I have just added the code for reference.

 ## License

 This project is for interview/assignment purposes.